logankeenan/logankeenan.github.io/content/posts/deploy-your-rust-project-to-any-hosting-provider-in-minutes.md

 ## Steps

-1. Create a Regular Droplet with Debian and SSH access.
+1. Create a Droplet with Debian and SSH access.
 Nothing too powerful is required; Rust can go a long way on modest resources.
 2. SSH into the box and clone your repository.
 If you don't need any files from your repository, you can skip this step.
    In this example, we'll call the app "my_app."
-3. Determine the architecture
+3. Determine the architecture so we know the correct compile target
    ```bash
    $ dpkg --print-architecture
    amd64